At Chiro Stop we do

 Your DOT doctor at Sapp Bros. truck stop is Dr. Kenn Seals.
 Most drivers just call him “Doc”.

-He’s been here at Sapp Bros. truck stop, in Salt Lake City, working with commercial drivers for more than seven years so he understands the importance of you passing your DOT physical exam for your CDL.
+He’s been here at Sapp Bros. truck stop, in Salt Lake City, working with commercial drivers for more than ten years so he understands the importance of you passing your DOT physical exam for your CDL.

 Our goal at Chiro Stop is twofold: To support you in protecting your livelihood, and to help you with improved lifestyle choices for your health and for your life.